 Women tend to suffer most from the painful reality of joint wear, osteoarthritis, and other muscle conditions that bring down quality of life.
 Hip wear is one of the most common and dangerous joint disorders out there, so it’s definitely worth taking a moment to learn about the symptoms.
 Let’s take a look.

 What causes hip wear?

-Hip osteoarthritis or coxofemoral osteoarthritis affect the cartilage.
-Remember that the hip joint is also made up of the head of the femur and the hip cup, a joint cavity where the femur fits perfectly into place.
+Hip arthritis, or coxofemoral osteoarthritis, affects the cartilage in your hips.
+Keep in mind: the hip joint is also made up of the head of the femur and the hip cup, a joint cavity where the femur fits perfectly into place.

-And let’s take a look at the causes of this painful condition:
+Now let’s take a look at the causes of this painful condition:

 Symptoms of hip wear

-How can I prevent hip wear?
+What can you do to prevent hip wear?

 - Always keep a balanced weight.

 - Do a bit of light exercise every day, especially things that don’t require you to move your hips too much.
 This includes things like walking, running, and swimming.